 I want people who wanted to leave to come back around.

 I want everything to change.

 But if everything else changes, I never have to.
 And if I don’t change, I don’t grow.
 I don’t grow stronger, taller, deeper, anything.
 I slow to a stop.
 I rot until I die.

 We say life is hard, but it’s not.
 Life is great.
 Death is hard.
 Death gets in the way of life.
-Death of dreams, death of bodies, of souls.
-Yet when death interferes with our lives, we often don’t defy it by continuing to live our lives.
-We let it have its way and continue to kill us.
-And often we are unwilling to acknowledge that our passive living is just active death.
+Death of relationships, death of dreams, death of bodies, of souls.
+Yet when these deaths interfere with our lives, we often don’t defy them by continuing to live our lives.
+We let them have their way and continue to kill us.
+And often we are unwilling to acknowledge that our passive living is just active death, and we begin to experience the same death within ourselves that hurt us in the first place.
 At some point, it becomes easy to believe that this is the way that it’s supposed to be, the inevitable death of hope.
 Nothing could be further from the truth.
 Death is all around, but life is welling up inside, and it will burst through and put an end to its enemy.